 A convincing performance from Massimiliano Allegri's side secured a vital win over the Sicilians, who never looked like picking up a point

 The hosts started the match in impressive fashion.
-Antonio Cassano had two early sights of the goal, but a combination between poor finishing and good goalkeeping from Alexandras Tzorvas prevented the Italy international from putting his side into the lead.
+Antonio Cassano had two early sights of the goal, but a combination of poor finishing and good goalkeeping from Alexandros Tzorvas prevented the Italy international from putting his side into the lead.

 As the match went on, Palermo managed to subdue Milan’s attacking play, but the hosts seemed determined to get their season back on track.
 Robinho produced a marvellous double save from Tzorvas by following up his own volley, before the deadlock was finally broken.

-Ibrahimovic, whose passing had been majestic all night, sprayed a ball out to Alberto Aquilani at the far post, who headed the ball across the face of goal for Nocerino to net against the club he left this summer.
+Ibrahimovic, whose passing was superb all night, sprayed a ball out to Alberto Aquilani at the far post, who headed the ball across the face of goal for Nocerino to net.

-Cassano finally got his goal ten minutes later, arriving late in the box to slot Ignazio Abate’s cut-back home, and from that point onwards, Milan were in cruise control.
+Cassano finally got the goal his good play deserved 10 minutes later, arriving late in the box to slot Ignazio Abate’s cut-back home, and from that point onwards, Milan were in cruise control.

-Aquilaini spurned a simple opportunity after catching Giulio Migliaccio is possession, electing to shoot straight at Tzorvas, before Stephan El Shaarawy produced a fine save from the Greek international.
+Aquilani spurned a simple opportunity after catching Giulio Migliaccio is possession, electing to shoot straight at Tzorvas, before Stephan El Shaarawy forced a fine stop from the Greek international.

-Ibrahimovic almost netted a well-deserved goal with two powerful free-kicks from distance which Tzorvas did well to parry, but in the end Milan were made to settle for a 3-0 win.
+Ibrahimovic almost netted a well-earned goal with two powerful free-kicks from distance which Tzorvas did well to parry, but in the end Milan were made to settle for a 3-0 win.